 You could use a bigger tripod.
 But keep in mind that if the legs extend, and it has a ball head, all of those things will take more time to adjust underwater holding your breath.
 And there will be more parts that may corrode from the saltwater.

 As mentioned, our first tripod had a simple ball head.
-But our new one will not.
+But this one will not.
 We believe that less complexity is better when holding our breath to place the tripod.
 We are also concerned about corrosion issues with ball heads in saltwater.

 We are going to try and use the legs on the tripod to adjust the angle of the tripod, as well as the vertical adjustment that the camera mount provides.
 You could also add another 90° GoPro type mount, like in the picture, so that you have both vertical and horizontal adjustments.